pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/autoscaling.md

 resources needed to run your applications and any associated Amazon CloudWatch monitoring fees.

 {{% notes type="info" %}}
-This functionality is currently only available in TypeScript only and as part of our AWSx Classic Namespace.
+This functionality is currently only available in TypeScript and as part of the AWSx Classic namespace.
 {{% /notes %}}

 ## Overview